 The court will usually agree to seal the record as long as you have not been convicted of any offense other than minor moving or standing offenses since turning 21.

-What are the benefits of having my juvenile records sealed in Las Vegas, NV?
+What are the benefits of having my juvenile records sealed?